 B10 1.22 x 1.73 3.1 x 4.4 31 x 44

-C-Series paper size:
+C-Series paper size

 We’ve talked about A-sizes for printing and B-sizes for posters and books.
-But, there’s another set of paper sizes hiding in plain sight – the C-series.
+But, there’s another set of papers hiding in plain sight – the C-series.
 You might not see them labeled on a piece of paper, but you use them every day without even realizing it.
 Let’s solve the mystery of these special paper sizes.
 We’ll discover why they’re essential for keeping your letters and documents safe.

 The C-size is actually a bit bigger than the A-size.
 This extra space is crucial.
 It lets you easily slide the paper in and out of the envelope.
 You can do this without bending or damaging it.